M4DM4N56/uwo-inflation-calculator/README.md

 # uwo-inflation-calculator

-This is a Western University project.
+This is a first year Western University project.

 This is a single-class project that calculates the rate of inflation